-B.S.S.
-158 (Revised 4/92) Comm.
-No.100
+B.5.2.
+138 (Ravised 4/98)

-Chicago Public Schools Bureau of Safety and Security
+Chicago Public Schools

-MISCONDUCT I REPORT

-schoot: STUDENT/OFF ENDER NAME:

-4 MANN ARRESTA Last First

-UNIT NUMBER: Student ID Number:

-Missonduct No: Date: Time: Non CPS Student

-Incident Report Number:

-Narrative (If needed): ACCIDENT REPORT COMPLETE ED: Yes No

-GANG RELATED: Yes D No

-DISCIPLINARY ACTION TAKEN: Teacher/Student Conferent Teacher/Student/Parent Co onference

-Assa where misconduct occurred: • In-School Suspension Dave Construction

-(Check one) Classroom Helis - - ) T BE STATED

-Cut-of-echool CO ther Disciplinary Reasaignment

-Hearing/Conference Date:

-Participants: Police Nettication

-·

-Report completed by: Exputation

-Suspension Hornework Assigned by: - APPROVED BY:

-DEAR PARENT OR GUARDIAN:

-ADD INESS: Chicago, E 506 D/

-a student to this ac

-Grade: Recon/DMajor:

-days until the opening of school on ···

-conference regarding this suspension.
-Places to discuss this matter.

-NOTE:

-Palage

-Telephone Mumber

-SPECIAL EDUCATION STUDENT ON LY:total da ys suspended this year.

-THE REGIONAL EDUCATION OFFICE OFFICE IS LOCATED AT:

-ias been notified of the sub
+Comm.
+No. 100 Bureau of Safety and Security MISCONDUCT REPORT SCHOOL: STUDENT/OFFENDER NAME: UNIT NUMBER: Student ID Number: Missonduct No: Date: Time: Non CPS Student Incident Report Number: GANG RELATED: ☐ Yes ☐ No DISCIPLINARY ACTION TAKEN: Teschen/Student Conference Tescher/Studeni/Perent Conterance Teacher@tudent/Parent/Res/Adm Conference Area where misconduct occurred: In-School Suspension Doy(s) (Check one) Classroom Halls Dus Washroom NOTE NUMBER OF DAYS MUST BE STATED Cut-of-echool Cither Disciplinary Resesignment Hesting/Conference Date: Participants: Police Notification Arrest: P.D.
+RD.# Report completed by: Expudeion Suspension Hornework Assigned by: APPROVED BY: DEAR PARENT OR QUARDIAN: NAME: Chicago, L 808 DATE: In accordance with the provisions of the Plains of the Board of Education as authorized by the Mesis School Code.
+Room/Differ: has been suspended from select this day for a period of extend days until the opening of solved on The cause of this action is linked above.
+You are inclined a NOTE: Bincereiv.
+Toloobone Alexaber SPECIAL EDUCATION STUDENT ONLY: total days suspended this year.
+THE REGIONAL EDUCATION OFFICER OF REGION NUMBER WHOSE OFFICE IS LOCATED AT: